Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## Next Development Step:
 1. Source code editing.
-2. Build and fix compile/link time errors and warning.
+2. Build and fix compile/link time errors and warnings.
 3. Debug.
 This will make ModalWX a standalone IDE for building Modal apps based on wxWidgets.
 I estimate this will take 3 months so next release is scheduled for Thursday, Oct 06.